When a limited company borrows money from a bank or other financial institution, it is not unusual for the lender to ask for security for the debt.

 It’s also important to note that a fixed charge gives the lender a higher position in the queue than a floating charge for the repayment of the debt in the event of the borrower’s insolvency.

+A common example of a fixed charge in practice can often be seen in factoring or invoice discounting facilities.
 In this type of arrangement, the finance provider buys a business’s outstanding invoices and lends money against them.
-The debtor book is then subject to a fixed charge, which means the business’s invoices effectively belong to the finance provider and not the company.
+The debtor book is then subject to a fixed charge, which means the business invoices effectively belong to the finance provider and not the company.

-Examples of financial arrangements that are commonly subject to a fixed charge include:
+Examples of financial arrangements that are commonly subject to a fixed charge – also known as secured – include:

 - Bank loans